steemit/wallet/docs/CACHING_AND_DEGRADATION.md

 |--------|-------|-------------|
 | `X-Degraded` | `true` | Signals degraded data to client-side cache |

+**Client-side consequence:** `cachedFetch` reads the header on every fetch path and writes it into the shared degradation state (§1.4); `useServiceHealth` (§3.3) merges that signal with the `/api/health` poll, so a degraded response surfaces the amber banner (§3.4) within the normal render cycle.
+The next non-degraded response resets the signal (banner hides once the poll is healthy too).

 **Upstream failure with no stale data — unified contract (all `/api/query/*` routes):**
 HTTP `503` with body `{ "error": "<message>", "degraded": true }`.
 Every query route follows this shape (unified 2026-09; previously a mix of plain 500s,